Ramblewood, Pennsylvania

-Ramblewood is an unincorporated area and census-designated place (CDP) in Centre County, Pennsylvania, United States.
-It is part of the State College, Pennsylvania Metropolitan Statistical Area.
+Ramblewood is an unincorporated area and census-designated place (CDP) in Ferguson Township, Centre County, Pennsylvania, United States.
+It is part of Happy Valley and the larger Nittany Valley.
 The population was 849 at the 2010 census.
+The area was formerly known as Fairbrook.

+History

+In 1887, a post office was established under the name Fairbrook near the Tadpole School in Ferguson Township.
+Fairbrook was the last station on the western half of the Lewisburg and Tyrone Railroad, subsequently the Fairbrook Branch of the Pennsylvania Railroad.
+In 1929, the Bellefonte Central Railroad built a five-mile extension from Struble to Fairbrook, and acquired the line from Fairbrook to Stover.
+The line was shut down at the beginning of the Great Depression in 1933.

+Ramblewood first appeared on the United States census as a census-designated place in 2000 with a population of 983.
+The name Fairbrook is still retained for a 29-acre park.

 Geography

 Ramblewood is located in southern Centre County at 40°44′3″N 77°56′40″W (40.734180, -77.944554), south of the center of Ferguson Township.
 It consists of an area of farmland and several small residential developments.
 Pennsylvania Route 45 forms the southern edge of the community, leading northeast 8 mi to the borough of State College.